 - Friend to All Living Things: Leopold Kroner was so kind that he refused to go to a zoo because cooping up animals like that was cruel in his eyes.

 - Moment Killer: Regan and Faraday are flirting and about to dance, when they're interrupted by a gunshot.

 - Red Herring: Kroner didn't commit any of the crimes he was accused of.
 Colby framed him for them all.

 - The Sociopath: Andrew Colby, who framed a business partner for embezzlement, arranges things so that he can murder him when he gets out of prison, then kills anybody, including his bodyguard and nearly his daughter, who tries to figure out the truth.

-- This Is Reality: Everybody Regan and Damico voice their suspicions of the plot to point out that it sounds like a pulpy detective novel.
+- This Is Reality: Everybody, including Regan and Damico, voice their suspicions of the plot to point out that it sounds like a pulpy detective novel.